wizardyhnr/vaultwarden-backup/README.md

 ### Prerequisites:

-Understand PGP's concept of unsymmetric encryption, public (sub) key, secret (sub) key. https://gnupg.org/index.html
+Understand OPENPGP's concept of unsymmetric encryption, public (sub) key, secret (sub) key. https://gnupg.org/index.html

 Understand GNUPG's usage.
-GNUPG is GNU implementation of PGP. https://lab.jinkan.org/2020/04/30/gnupg-in-three-steps/
+GNUPG is GNU implementation of OPENPGP. https://lab.jinkan.org/2020/04/30/gnupg-in-three-steps/

-Security key suppport pgp smartcard standard like yubikey 5 series, canokey, etc..
+Security key suppport OPENPGP smartcard standard like yubikey 5 series, canokey, etc..
 This is optional but recommended since your sec key is stored on smartcard and cannot be exported.
 Decryption verification happends inside smartcard instead of PC RAM. https://github.com/drduh/YubiKey-Guide

 If not familiar with above concepts and have no idea of how to manage/backup sec keys, please don't use this repo as your data is not recoverable if you forget your sec key!